 If you are going to become an entrepreneur, you will have to change your mindset.
 This may involve changing the way you approach your startup as well as how you view your journey to creating a sustainable business.

 When starting your business, you should have the same qualities all entrepreneurs have, such as passion, motivation, creativity, optimism and courage.
-It’s interesting to note that most entrepreneurs aren’t in it for the money.
-They are obsessed with bringing an idea to life that will solve a problem or need.
+Most entrepreneurs are obsessed with bringing an idea to life that will solve a problem or need.
 You can equate this obsession with passion.
 And with passion comes optimism that their product or service will be successful.
 They also are motivated to change the world through their creation or to become their own boss.
 When it comes to their startup, thinking outside of the box results in a high level of creativity.
 Taking risks is also par for the course.
 Entrepreneurs don’t let fear get in the way of taking a risk, though.
 They see it as a learning experience, even if they fail.
 Also, they want to be challenged, whether from a failure or learning a new skill.

 However, other mental shifts are needed to achieve success.